 Following parent’s complaints and inquiries from 2 Investigates, the district contacted San Mateo County Mosquito and Vector Control, which checked for ticks at Ortega, Cabrillo Elementary School and Linda Mar Educational Center, Olsen said.

-Ticks found on Pacifica School District fields by San Mateo County Mosquito & Vector Control.
+Ticks found on Pacifica School District property by San Mateo County Mosquito & Vector Control.
 (San Mateo County Mosquito & Vector Control)

 The result: one non-disease carrying tick was plucked from a fence line at Ortega.
 Several more were collected from brush and tall grass in areas adjacent to the fields, according to pictures provided by vector control.
 Tick-borne disease surveillance results from this past season were just released.